 So... here they are!

 👉 In 5 years from now, I want to be playing ITF tournaments.
-Actually, no, wait!
+Actually, no, wait ✋.
 I don't want to just be playing them.
-I also want to be winning a few!
+I also want to be winning a few 🏆!
 Not only.
-I want to reach a specific ranking: I want to be in the top 500.
+I also want to reach a specific ranking: I want to be in the top 500.

 If I just train hard enough and don't give up, I can do it.
-I'm 100% sure!
-No doubt.
-So the challenge here is just to keep my head down and give my all every single day, no distraction allowed!
+I'm 💯% sure, no doubt!
+So the challenge here is to "just" keep my head down and give my all every single day, no distraction allowed!

 The same thing applies to my serve.
 Too flat, too few variations.
 Right now, I just change direction and that's enough not to be attacked.
 But if I want to grow, I need to surprise the opponent with different spins.
 And of course, put more weight on every ball.

 🎯 What about my ATTITUDE?
 I need to keep on improving my ability to just think of the next point, not the previous ones.

 In the last tournament I tried my best, and noticed that it really worked magic when I managed to do it properly.
 Was it easy?
 Not at all: I had to force myself all the time to erase points as soon as they were finished.
 I need to make this process more automatic and natural.

 🎯 And when it comes to FITNESS?
 Ohhh, here's where I want to improve the most!
 And also where I CAN improve the most!

 For sure, my endurance needs to go up up up.
 I cannot be tired in the second set of a match, I just cannot, c'mon!

 Plus, my sprint forward: these days I feel slow and heavy when running towards the net, while it used to be one of my strengths.
 Need to get back in shape ASAP!

 And finally my strength, especially in my upper body.
 That shouldn't be too difficult to improve, as I practically have zero strength 🤫.